Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `dialogueList`

+*Read-only*.
 Access to the collection that holds what dialogue topics the player has access to.

 **Returns**: